 Then there’s the difference between visual, layout, text and content white space to think about.
 Oh, and remember, white space doesn’t have to be white!

-We all have our limitations, and as complex as the human brain is, it does have its shortcomings.
+Reduced cognitive load: We all have our limitations, and as complex as the human brain is, it does have its shortcomings.
 For instance, the way we read content on a screen versus in a book is vastly different.
-In his study on the Magical Number Seven, the brilliant George Miller declared that “there seems to be some limitation built into us either by learning or by the design of our nervous systems, a limit that keeps our channel capacities in this general range.”
+In his study on the Magical Number Seven, George Miller declared that “there seems to be some limitation built into us either by learning or by the design of our nervous systems, a limit that keeps our channel capacities in this general range.”
 That is to say, we are limited in our capacity to process information, and after a certain point, our ability to focus becomes inefficient and passive.